 What is a blunt?

-A cigarillo is a mini cigar pre-filled with tobacco and is the most commonly used product for making blunts.
-The other type of blunt wrap is a tobacco leaf paper that comes as-is and is not a pre-filled cigar or cigarillo.
+The most commonly used product for rolling blunts is a cigarillo, which is a small cigar pre-filled with tobacco.
+The other type of blunt wrap is an empty tobacco leaf paper that usually comes with a plastic tube inside to preserve the shape and structure of the blunt in its packaging.
 The reason cigarillos are preferred is that the pre-filled wraps maintain a better shape than un-filled ones and they also maintain a better moisture level.

 With that said, any cigarillo or un-filled blunt wraps will do, but try and buy one that is not completely dried out, as it can break easier and be harder to roll.
 It is hard to tell what you are getting with un-filled wraps until you open them up.
 With cigarillos, you can get an idea of how dry it may be by simply feeling the wrap in its packaging, squeezing it slightly.
 You can usually tell based on if there is any “give” or not.
 It is very easy to find blunt wraps at any liquor store or gas station.

-Common cigarillos you can find in stores include:
+Cigarillos that you can commonly find in stores include: